Johnryder23/VASP_workshop/docs/GPU_calulation.md

 From `Running VASP on Nvidia GPUs`

 !!! note
-    the message "Warning: ieee_invalid is signaling" may appear in your stdout file.
+    the message `Warning: ieee_invalid is signaling` may appear in your stdout file.
 This is only a warning, and can safely ignored.
-We can disable the warning, however, by setting `export NO_STOP_MESSAGE=1` in our submit script.
+We can mute this warning, however, by setting `export NO_STOP_MESSAGE=1` in our submit script.

 There is still some work that needs to be done on the GPU. now all